The Benefits of Men’s Annual Health Checkups

 Make a plan to engage men in your benefit solutions

-Many employees simply don’t know what’s available to them, so it’s essential to meet them where they are, using the internal channels that resonate most.
+Many employees simply don’t know what’s available to them, so it’s essential to meet them where they are, using an employee communication plan that resonates most.

 Don’t be afraid to get creative.
 Leverage technology to boost visibility, but also consider the realities of your workforce.